Autism Referrals

 Referral Options

-You have a choice of where you can be referred to, if your screening meets the criteria for referral on for diagnostic assessment.
+You have a choice of which service you are referred to (provided that your screening results meet the service’s criteria for a diagnostic assessment).

-There is currently at least a 7+ year wait to have a diagnostic assessment for Autism with the local NHS Neurodevelopmental Service.
-Due to the demands on getting an assessment you can opt instead for a referral to ProblemShared under the NHS Patients Right to Choose, who assess by video link.
+There is currently at least a 7+ year wait to have a diagnostic assessment with the local NHS Neurodevelopmental Service.

 Autism Referral Questionnaire